MrSushi201/MrSushi201/README.md

 ### Hello World!👋
-I am a Python Programmer based in Gothenburg, Sweden. \
+I am a Python Data Engineer based in Gothenburg, Sweden. \
 Currently, I work as a Data Engineer/Analyst for a consultancy company - Academic Work.

 The tools that I use: \